 8.7 The amount of social housing in the forum area is very low and falling: from 12.2% of the housing stock in 2001 to 9.7% in 2011.
 Council housing fell from 536 to 445 units (17% drop) and other social renting from 159 to 91 units (43% drop).
-In contrast to the private sector, Camden's emerging Local Plan Policy H7 identifies a shortage of large dwellings in the social affordable sector.
+In contrast to the private sector, Camden's Local Plan Policy H7 identifies a shortage of large dwellings in the social affordable sector.

-Policy HC1: Housing Mix
+Policy HC1: Housing mix

-- 1. In order to promote the mix of housing needed within the Neighbourhood Plan area, particularly for social affordable and smaller dwellings, the following proposals will be supported: - a. development that increases the provision of social affordable housing in line with the Local Plan (Policy H4) and national planning policy; - b. the development of larger, 3 and 4 bedroom units, for social affordable dwellings; - c. the inclusion of small self-contained dwellings, either studio or 1 or 2 bedrooms, in all new non-social housing development. - 2.
-The following housing proposals will not be supported: - a. development which would result in the loss of small selfcontained dwellings, either studio or 1 or 2 bedrooms, in conversions: - b. development which would result in the loss of small non-social housing units. - 8.8 The Forum supports Camden's policy of limiting the loss of dwellings during conversions.
+- 1. In order to promote the mix of housing needed within the Neighbourhood Plan area, particularly for social affordable and smaller dwellings, the following proposals will be supported: - a. development that increases the provision of social affordable, intermediate and community-led housing in line with the Local Plan (Policy H4) and national planning policy; - b. the development of larger, 3 and 4 bedroom units, for social affordable dwellings; - c. the inclusion of small self-contained dwellings, either studio or 1 or 2 bedrooms, in all new non-social housing development. - d. provision of small units as intermediate affordable housing. - 2.
+Except in exceptional circumstances, housing proposals will not be supported which would result in the loss of small self-contained dwellings, either studio or 1 or 2 bedrooms, in conversions. - 8.8 The Forum supports Camden's policy of limiting the loss of dwellings during conversions.
+However, exceptionally, as described in paragraph 3.132 of Camden Local Plan, older accommodation may not meet contemporary and future needs for living space.
+Exceptional circumstances must be clearly demonstrated with supporting evidence, and arrangements must be put in place to re-house all existing occupiers.
+Camden Planning Guidance on housing provides information as to what constitutes a small dwelling.